Skip to main content

 • Search for tickets by a specific user

-• Type user's name to find their tickets
+• Type at least 3 characters of a user's name to search

 • Useful for: "Show me all John Smith's tickets"